Roy Lichtenstein: Career

+Early career and Abstract Expressionism

 In 1951, Lichtenstein had his first solo exhibition at the Carlebach Gallery in New York.
 He moved to Cleveland that same year, where he remained for six years, although Lichtenstein frequently traveled back to New York.
 During this time, he undertook jobs as varied as a draftsman to a window decorator in between periods of painting.
 Lichtenstein's work at this time fluctuated between Cubism and Expressionism.
 In 1954, his first son, David Hoyt Lichtenstein, now a songwriter, was born.
 His second son, Mitchell Lichtenstein, was born two years later.

 In 1957, Lichtenstein moved back to upstate New York and began teaching again.
 It was at this time that he adopted the Abstract Expressionism style, being a late convert to this style of painting.
 Lichtenstein began teaching in upstate New York at the State University of New York at Oswego in 1958.
 Around this time, he began to incorporate hidden images of cartoon characters such as Mickey Mouse and Bugs Bunny into his abstract works.

-Rise to prominence
+Breakthrough and Pop Art

 In 1960, Lichtenstein started teaching at Rutgers University where he was heavily influenced by Allan Kaprow, who was also a teacher at the university.
 This environment helped reignite Lichtenstein's interest in Proto-pop imagery.
 In 1961, he began his first pop paintings using cartoon images and techniques derived from the appearance of commercial printing.
 This phase would continue to 1965, and included the use of advertising imagery suggesting consumerism and homemaking.
 Lichtenstein's first work to feature the large-scale use of hard-edged figures and Ben-Day dots was Look Mickey (1961, National Gallery of Art, Washington, D.C.).
 This piece came from a challenge from one of his sons, who pointed to a Mickey Mouse comic book and said; "I bet you can't paint as good as that, eh, Dad?"
 That same year, Lichtenstein produced six other works with recognizable characters from gum wrappers and cartoons.

 In 1961, Leo Castelli started displaying Lichtenstein's work at his gallery in New York.
 Lichtenstein had his first one-man show at the Castelli gallery in 1962; the entire collection was bought by influential collectors before the show even opened.
 A group of paintings produced between 1961 and 1962 focused on solitary household objects such as sneakers, hot dogs, and golf balls.
 In September 1963, Lichtenstein took a leave of absence from his teaching position at Douglass College at Rutgers.

-Lichtenstein's works were inspired by comics featuring war and romantic stories.
-"At that time," he later recounted, "I was interested in anything I could use as a subject that was emotionally strong – usually love, war, or something that was highly charged and emotional subject matter to be opposite to the removed and deliberate painting techniques".